catppuccin/gtk/CONTRIBUTING.md

 - All the [requirements for building](#building)
 - `whiskers`, optionally, from [catppuccin/toolbox](https://github.com/catppuccin/toolbox/tree/main/whiskers#installation)

+### Project structure

+`sources/` contains all of the source files needed for the project to build, including the Colloid submodule.
+It also contains our patches for Colloid, alongside the core build system implemented by us to replace the one from Colloid.

+`build.py` is the entrypoint to the build system, placed at the root for convenience.
+The plumbing this utilizes is in `sources/build`.

+`install.py` is our officially supported install script, which will automate the process of pulling the release, extracting it, and optionally adding symlinks for GTK-4.0 support.
+This script intentionally has no dependencies other than Python 3 itself.
+This keeps the end user experience simple and reproducible.
+Do not add external dependencies to this script.

 ### Patching colloid
 > [!TIP]
 > If you need to change the patches, reset the submodule and rerun the build script.